VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 explain what this means:

 > Rather than defending only a single, enterprise-wide perimeter, the Zero Trust approach moves this perimeter to every network, system, user, and devices within and outside the organization.
 This movement is enabled by strong identities, multi-factor authentication, trusted endpoints, network segmentation, access controls, and user attribution to compartmentalize and regulate access to sensitive data and systems.

+Rather than try in vain to erect barriers to compromise, *Zero Trust assumes you have been compromised*.
+This posture demands authentication and authorization at every point of interaction.
+It's more work, but it's necessary to minimize vulnerability to modern, sophisticated attacks.

 Think of Zero Trust like a secure hotel.
 You need your key to get in the building, to get through front desk security, to take the elevator to your floor and only your floor, and finally to enter your room or the gym or the pool.
 Even inside